Junkehh/Easy-Placeholders/docs/support.md

 3. Create a pull request

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the CC BY-ND License.

 ## Credits
 - Author: Junkeh
-- Contributors: [List of contributors]
 - Special thanks to the PlaceholderAPI team